onlogic/Pykarbon/doc/source/index.rst

 ====================

-The Pykarbon module provides a set of tools for interfacing with hardware devices on Logic Supply's 'Karbon' series industrial PCs.
-These interfaces include the onboard CAN bus, Digital IO, and a few other hardware devices.
-Basically, there's a whole host of reasons that your project might benefit from leveraging Pykarbon:
+The Pykarbon module provides a set of tools for interfacing with hardware devices on OnLogic's 'Karbon' series rugged PCs.
+These interfaces include the onboard CAN bus, Digital IO, automotive features, and a few other hardware devices.
+There are several benefits to leveraging Pykarbon:

-- You can start testing and developing right out of the box -- setting up a K300 with Pykarbon and sending some test messages over CAN takes minutes, not hours.
+- You can start testing and developing right out of the box -- setting up a Karbon with Pykarbon and sending some test messages over CAN takes only a couple of minutes.
 - High level interface offers powerful tools that can be immediately applied to a broad variety of problems.
 - Low level hardware access layer gives developers granular control when they need it.
-- Humane hardware controls keeps modifying registers or following cryptic instruction manuals at bay.
-Pykarbon is simple and obvious to use.
+- Abstracts complex hardware controls into simplified interfaces.
-- Free and open; anyone is welcome to download, modify, and use the Pykarbon source code however they need or want.
+- Free and open; Pykarbon can be downloaded, modified, and used in any application.

-The ultimate goal of this package is to provide a simple, but powerful, base platform that will allow you to quickly and easily integrate a Karbon into your own application.
+The ultimate goal of this package is to provide a simple, but powerful, base platform that will allow for the quick and easy integration of a Karbon system into a variety of applications.

-We recommend starting with the intro and working down the list:
+To get started, see the rest of the documentation:

 .. toctree::
     :maxdepth: 2